ucsb-cs24-f24/cs24-f24/_lab/lab03.md

 The error summary should show 0 errors as shown above.
 If you have memory leaks, `valgrind` will let you know.

-* Implement the destructor, compile and run <code>$ ./testrest 2</code>.
+* Implement the destructor, compile and run `./testrest 2`.

 You should see the following message:

 ```
 $ ./testrest 2
 Testing destructor, run in valgrind to check for leaks
 ```
-Now run it in `valgrind` to make sure you don't have any memory leaks
+Now run it in `valgrind` to make sure you don't have any memory leaks.

 * Finally implement the overloaded assignment operator in `intlist.cpp`.
-To test it run <code>$ ./testrest 3</code>.
-If it doesn't crash, run it in `valgrind` to check for memory leaks
+To test it run `./testrest 3`.
+If it doesn't crash, run it in `valgrind` to check for memory leaks.

-## Step 5: Submit intlist.cpp and intlist.h (if you have modified it).
+## Step 5: Submit `intlist.cpp` and `intlist.h` (if you have modified it)

-Log into your account on https://www.gradescope.com/ and navigate to our course site.
+Log into your account on <https://www.gradescope.com/> and navigate to our course site.
 Select this assignment.
-Then click on the "Submit" button on the bottom right corner to make a submission.
-You will be given the option of uploading files from your local machine or submitting the code that is in a github repo.
-Select the second option and select your github repo for this assignment.
+Then, click on the "Submit" button on the bottom right corner to make a submission.
+You will be given the option of uploading files from your local machine or submitting the code that is in a GitHub repo.
+Select the second option and select your GitHub repo for this assignment.
 You should receive 100/100 for a completely correct program.

 Do beware that all parts must be working to earn any points at all from the Gradescope system.

 ## Evaluation and Grading